ghastskuller/2122s1-website-bare-template/docs/README.md

     </div>
     ```

 31. The element `div[@id="error-rate"]/div[@class="chart"]` will be the element where the graph will be drawn in.
 We will select that element and store in a variable `chartDom`.
+Run the following code snippet in the browser's console.

     ```js
     let chartContainerDom = document.getElementById('error-rate');
     let chartDom = chartContainerDom.querySelector('.chart');
     ```

-32. We can also prepare some dummy data to simulate the drawing of the chart, looking at the examples in the documentation, the following should be a good enough sample array and option:
+32. We can also prepare some dummy data to simulate the drawing of the chart, looking at the examples in the documentation, the following should be a good enough sample array and option.
+Run the following code snippet in the browser's console.

     ```js
     let array = [